centrify/AWS-AutoScalingGroup/README.md

 The following platforms are supported:
 * Red Hat Enterprise Linux 7.5 or later
+* Red Hat Enterprise Linux 8.x
 * Ubuntu Server 16.04 LTS
 * Ubuntu Server 18.04 LTS
-* Amazon Linux AMI 2018.03.0
 * Amazon Linux 2 LTS
 * CentOS 7.x
+* CentOS 8.x

 # Prerequisite
 - You need the following AWS permissions:
   - permission to create, modify, read, list and delete IAM Policies and Roles.
   - Full permission to EC2
-  - AWSLambdaFullAccess
-- Create one or more subnets in your VPC for lambda functions to use.
+- Create one or more subnets in your VPC to use.
 These subnets must be private subnets.
 The routing table of these private subnets must point to a NAT instance or AWS NAT instance that resides in the public subnet of the VPC.
 - You need an EC2 instance that has AWS CLI commands installed.
 Please refer to http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-with-pip for more information about awscli installation.
 Make sure that you have configured awscli